Home Compare PPG vs SHW

 Stability

-On stability, The Sherwin-Williams Company ranks near the top of the group; PPG Industries, Inc. sits in the weaker half.
+The same broad pattern appears on stability: The Sherwin-Williams Company ranks near the top of the group, while PPG Industries, Inc. stays in the weaker half.

 PPG